NicolasMeseguer/pcgcn/README.md

                                Where 'algorithm' can be one of the following values: 'metis' --sparsity_threshold X   - Determines the max. value of sparsity for edge_blocks (default is 60).
     --gcn                    - Runs the GCN with the default implementation.

+    Example #1:
+      python pcgcn/train.py --no-cuda --epochs 100 --nparts 8 --sparsity_threshold 80
+      (Runs PCGCN on the CPU with 100 epochs; randomly partitions the graph into 8 subgraphs and for those with a sparsity bigger than 80, will use sparse representation.)

+    Example #2:
+      python pcgcn/train.py --no-cuda --partition metis --epochs 50 --nparts 16 --sparsity_threshold 50
+      (Runs PCGCN on the CPU with 50 epochs; using METIS as the partitioning algortithm, partitions the graph into 16 subgraphs and for those with a sparsity bigger than 50, will use sparse representation.)

+    Example #3:
+      python pcgcn/train.py --gcn --epochs 50
+      (Runs the default GCN on the GPU with 50 epochs.
+No partitioning is done!)
   </details>

 ## Uninstall